meschsystems/Mesch.Jyro/README.md

 - ✅ **Resource limits** - Prevent infinite loops and resource exhaustion
 - ✅ **Type safety** - Strong typing prevents type confusion attacks
 - ✅ **No reflection** - Scripts cannot access .NET reflection APIs
+- ✅ **Linear, predictable execution** - Scripts run atomically from start to finish; No yields, callbacks, coroutines, or continuations; no async/await, no multithreading, no way to pause and resume with a potentially tampered state
 - ✅ **Fail-fast** - Runtime errors stop execution immediately

-**Important**: Host functions are the primary extension point.
+Host functions are the primary extension point.
 Ensure your custom functions validate inputs and don't expose sensitive functionality.

 ## License